Alee08/ChatGram/README.md

 ```

-In this way we are sniffing all the telegrams sent in the vicinity.
+In this way we are sniffing all the telegrams sent in the nearby.

 2. Send telegrams until we find the address of the two devices.